31 Jan 2021 admin

 Shey Phoksundo Lake

 Talking about the lakes in Nepal, it is not fair to miss out on the deepest lake in the country.
 The maximum depth of this lake is 145m according to the survey of the Department of Hydrology and Meteorology in 2004.
 This alpine freshwater lake lies in the western part of the country, Dolpa district at the elevation of 3611m.
-It covers a total area of 494 ha (1.91 sq. mi) and the main source of attraction of Shey Phoksundo National Park.
-This lake holds religious significance and sacred to the Buddhists following the Bonjo religion.
+It covers a total area of 494 ha (1.91 sq. mi) and is the main source of attraction of Shey Phoksundo National Park.
+This lake holds religious significance and is sacred to the Buddhists following the Bonjo religion.
 On the southern side of the lake, there are twenty stupas and the eastern side holds a Gompa where Buddhists celebrate their annual prayers and worship.

 How to reach there?